adamjorr/somatic-variation/README.md

 ###What it does
 Takes sites from a VCF file and generates a fasta alignment of these sites.

+###Why do we use it
+The easiest way to generate a phylogeny with any arbitrary software package is to give it a fasta-formatted alignment of sites.
+We use this script to generate that alignment from our file of variants.

 ###Expected output
 A fasta alignment specified by -o.
 If -o is not used, prints to stdout.